iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 Tactical voting is like when you pick a game you don't love but think is more likely to win, just so you're not stuck with a game you really don't like.
 In elections, it's when people vote for a candidate who might not be their top choice but has a better chance of winning, to prevent a candidate they really don't want from winning.

+## What should be implemented first: Approval Voting or Proportional Representation?

+It is easier to change the voting method at the constituency or municipality level than at the multi-constituency, state, or country level.
+Proportional Representation requires a nationwide change, while for single-winner Approval Voting, one constituency will suffice, paving the way for Proportional Representation.
+The tactical voting problem is also addressed through Approval Voting.
+Directly advocating for Proportional Representation can potentially delay the process.

+According to the theory of diffusion, the less familiar an innovation is, and the more inconvenient, uncomfortable, or expensive it is, the greater the resistance will typically be, and the less likely it will be to diffuse.
+Approval Voting is the simplest and least expensive to implement, with fewer roadblocks.

+Furthermore, Proportional Representation and Approval Voting are not mutually exclusive.
+Proportional Representation works better, becomes more expressive, and keeps bad actors out when used in conjunction with Approval Voting

 ## No EVM in Election